razuna/razuna-docs/docs/Admin_2.0/Custom_Fields.md

 **Edit custom fields**

 The "Custom Fields" in Razuna 2.0 are editable.
 So , to edit the current "**Custom Fields**" , from the main screen of "**Custom Fields**" Settings.
-User can edit directly by click into any custom fields are showing in the list.
+User can edit them directly by click into any custom fields are showing in the list.

 The new windows will show the Name , HTML Element and Data Type of the "Custom Field" which you have been clicked to.
 Then , you can change any data of this field and click **Update** button to save the settings.